 The exception to this rule is the autosomal recessive disorders.
 If one copy of the mutated gene is present in the father and the mother there is a chance that the disorder will be passed on to their children.
 If only one of the copies is mutated, and the other copy isn’t, the person will be a carrier and won’t have any of the clinical symptoms of the disease.
 If by chance both the man and the woman are carriers of the same autosomal recessive disorder there is a 25 percent chance that they will pass it on to their children.
 To prevent this happening we have come up with a new test that is called the “Genetic compatibility test”.

-New technology called NGS- next-generation sequencing (massive parallel sequencing) studies 600 genes that cause the autosomal recessive disorders and determines whether there is a pathogenic variant in one of them.
+New technology called NGS- next-generation sequencing (massive parallel sequencing) studies 600 or 1675 genes since 2020, that cause the autosomal recessive disorders and determines whether there is a pathogenic variant in one of them.
 With the “Genetic Compatibility Test” we can find out whether both the man and the woman have mutations in the same gene, which would therefore mean there is a 25% risk of passing on a disease.
 If this is indeed the case, the couple would then need the appropriate preconception counselling seeing as nowadays there are solutions for this like the Pre-implantation genetic diagnosis (PGD)